• Skip to main content

 1. Take Yourself Seriously.
 If white space is calling you, take that call seriously.
 Something important wants to be born, to heal, or to rest, and needs white space to do that.
 White space will, without a doubt, give you a precious gift.
 Don’t miss it.

 2. Pack your courage.
 In our culture, busyness is celebrated.
 We draw a subtle sense of security and worth from it.
 Many workplaces celebrate martyrs who sacrifice themselves to busyness, instead of recognizing those that produce great results without overwhelm and long work days.
 Recognize that these cultural forces are alive in your life.
 Creating white space requires leaving the herd.
-You’ll need courage to do it.
+You’ll need the courage to do it.

 There is another reason that you’ll need courage.
 Especially at first, white space feels uncomfortable.
-White space isn’t really white, because all the colors that are in you quickly fill the space.
+White space isn’t white, because all the colors that are in you quickly fill the space.
 White space is the container for you to discover, spend time with, and paint with those colors.
-Feeling resistant and scared to being with what might come up is normal.
+Feeling resistant and scared to begin with what might come up is normal.
 This is a habit that takes some practice to get used to.
 Be in it for the long run with yourself, and sit through the discomfort that will show up at first.

 3. Small is big.
 Small changes — what we do with 10 minutes, 5 minutes, 15 seconds — have a huge impact.
 If scheduling an hour of white space strikes you as a hilarious joke or physical impossibility, begin with:

 * Five minutes for pure white space time every morning or every evening.
-Check in with what is happening with yourself at that moment.
+Check-in with what is happening with yourself at that moment.

 * Find low-quality time–transit time, time spent drying your hair or folding the laundry, and bring a white space intention to it.
 Slow down and reconnect to yourself.